IMPORTANT REMINDER

 BLENDS TO TRY

-LAVENDIN, GROSSO or Super
+LAVENDIN, GROSSO or SUPER

-Lavandula hybrid var.
+Lavandula hbrid var.
 Grosso ... flowers … France ...
 Wild.

-Like all Lavandins, this variety is a result of crossing Spike Lavender and Lavender angustifolia (vera).
+Like all Lavendins, this variety is a result of crossing Spike Lavender and Lavender angustifolia (vera).
 Its aroma is less floral.
 It has a touch of spice to its aroma, mixed with the herbal Lavender notes.

 Top note.